honwsn/honwsn.github.com/source/_posts/2014-04-16-about-thread-message-queue-design.markdown

 namespace WebCore {

-<span style="color:red"">// This class is a proxy used to post tasks to an target thread from any other thread.
+// This class is a proxy used to post tasks to an target thread from any other thread.
 The proxy may be shut down at
 // any point from the target thread after which no more tasks posted to the proxy will run.
 In other words, all
 // tasks posted via a proxy are scoped to the lifecycle of the proxy.
 Use this when posting tasks to an object that
-// might die with tasks in flight.</span>
+// might die with tasks in flight.
 //
 // The proxy must be created and shut down from the target thread, tasks may be posted from any thread.
 //